ElemeFE/element-react/site/docs/en-US/dropdown.md

 ### Basic usage
 Hover on the dropdown menu to unfold it for more actions.

-:::demo The triggering element is rendered by the default `slot`, and the dropdown part is rendered by the `slot` named `dropdown`.
-By default, dropdown list shows when you hover on the triggering element without having to click it.
+:::demo By default, dropdown list shows when you hover on the triggering element without having to click it.

 ```js
 render() {